 The words and acts of an alleged conspirator in furtherance of the conspiracy in absence of another conspirator will not always be hearsay.
 Hearsay applies against leading such evidence for the purpose of proving its truth.
 Thus without resort to the co-conspirator's rule of evidence, it is permissible to use the acts and declarations of each, even in the absence of the other, not as proof of the truth of any assertion or implied assertion of the participation of the other, but for example as facts from which the combination might be inferred, or they may be circumstantial evidence which, along with other evidence, is relevant:: R & the A-G of the Cth v Associated Northern Collieries HCA 73, (1911) 14 CLR 387; see also Ahern; Bacash; Tsang v DPP (Cth) VSCA 336, (2011) 255 FLR 41; R v Mbonu VSCA 52, (2003) 7 VR 273.

-Crimes Act ss197-247L define many different crimes against property including generally and to computers, aircraft, buildings, mines, railways, signals, buoys etc. There are specific provisions as to fire and bushfire, and as to threats to damage.
+Crimes Act ss197-247L define many different crimes against property including generally and to computers, aircraft, buildings, mines, railways, signals, buoys etc, and provide for major penalties.

 version 11 June 2017